Apologetics Questions and Answers

 The obvious answer is "God wouldn't condemn an unbaptised baby, how could you think He would?"

-Can you find out exactly how he got that idea - not just a vague 'Oh I heard it all through school' - we all know how people can mis-hear and misinterprete the most clearly stated messages.
+Can you find out exactly how he got that idea -- not just a vague 'Oh I heard it all through school' -- we all know how people can mis-hear and misinterpret the most clearly stated messages.
 Some notion of what he's thinking will give you a handle on how to answer it.

-Then I would refer to the new Cathechism.
+Then I would refer to the new Catechism.
 Point to the passage: #1261

 In many ways, the teachings of the church are quite 'legalistic' in that they say precisely and carefully what they mean, and no more.

 Nowhere in the section on Baptism in the catechism does it say that unbaptised infants are condemned.
 From this you must conclude that it is not Church teaching.